Skip to main content

 2x

-More than 2x increase in a key measure of immune defense activity compared to in a 6-month trial.
+More than 2x increase in a key measure of immune defense activity compared to in a 6-month trial (opens in new tab).

 ~35%